PolymerLabs/arcs/README.md

 # arcs

+Particle developers should visit our [particle developer website](https://polymerlabs.github.io/arcs/) instead of reading this document which is more geared towards Arcs core system developers.

 ## Install

 Note that you need a **recent** version of Node because we use new ES6 features. v7.8.0 is definitely OK - earlier v7 versions are probably fine too.